Former WWE Star Danielle Moinet, AKA Summer Rae, Displays Her Assets In Tiny Bikini & Sneakers

-Danielle Moinet — who some wrestling fans will know as former WWE superstar Summer Rae — took to Instagram this week and shared some stunning imagery with her 1.7 million followers, much to their delight.
-The wrestler-turned-model uploaded an image of rocking some figure-flaunting swimming attire, as well as a couple of shares which showed the earth’s natural beauty.
+Danielle Moinet -- who some wrestling fans will know as former WWE superstar Summer Rae -- took to Instagram this week and shared some stunning imagery, much to their delight of her 1.7 million followers.
+The wrestler-turned-model uploaded an image of herself rocking some figure-flaunting swimming attire, as well as a couple of shares which showed the earth's natural beauty.

-In the photo, Moinet stared into the sun and flaunted her toned, sun-kissed in a tiny orange bikini.
+In the photo, Moinet stared into the sun and flaunted her toned, sun-kissed body in a tiny orange bikini.
 The outfit accentuated her abs and long legs, which were on full display due to her high-rise bikini bottoms.
 Moinet topped off her outfit with a pair of white sneakers,

 Moinet has made some changes to her appearance since her time in WWE, and some wrestling aficionados might find her unrecognizable with her new hairstyle.
 In the sports entertainment company, she was known for sporting bright blond hair.
 However, its current color is auburn, which suits her just as well as her previous style.